Mirabdollahi/Mutex/README.md

 We are amazing.
 We did it only in one line of code.
 But there are two issues with our code:

 1. `wasteCPUCyclesInSeconds(2);` is still blocking.
-   - Although we have achieved what we needed for this code to run correctly, but we are still blocking JavaScript doing other things not related directly to our code.
+   - Although we have achieved what we needed for this code to run correctly, we are still blocking JavaScript doing other things not related directly to our code.
 2. We introduced possibility of race condition almost like what multi-threaded languages have.
    - It is almost because we still have atomic-like behavior in our critical section.
 We are still having a single thread running our code.